redmineBOOST/documentation/introduction.md

 > It is important that the text editor is closed completely after the user has entered and saved its input, because **redmineBOOST** waits until the text editor process is finished to continue execution.

-Press `ENTER` key to accept the text editor configuation.
+Press `ENTER` key to accept the text editor configuration.

 ### Manage Redmine Identities